Bay Leaves: An All-Natural & Safe Home Remedy To Rid Your Kitchen Of Ants

 bay-leaf-placed-near-baseboard.jpg bay-leaves-in-corner.jpg bay-leaf-on-countertop.jpg

-The end result?
-No more ants!
+Yes.
+We had no more ants!
 Not a single one since I strategically placed the bay leaves in our kitchen.

-And I'd been having some fairly serious 'bouts with those critters (the very small black kind) for several weeks up until this point.
+And I’d been having some fairly serious bouts with those critters (the very small black kind) for several weeks up until this point.

 So I can highly recommend trying bay leaves to deter an ant problem in whatever room the ants are bugging you!

-One of the bigest reasons I like the bay leaf method of removing ants is it's so simple and clean.
+One of the biggest reasons I like the bay leaf method of removing ants is it’s so simple and clean.
 Most of the other methods are messy, or sticky, or smelly.
 Placing a bay leaf here & there is really simple and effective.

 bay-leaves-in-a-dish.jpg